TheSpaghettiDetective/obico-server/docs/email_guide.md

 With 2FA enabled, you can create an App password under: My Microsoft Account -> Security -> Security Dashboard -> Advanced Security Options -> App Passwords.

-Once you have your settings correct it is now time to put them to the test!
+Once you have your settings correct in your `docker-compose.yml` file, it is now time to put them to the test!

 ## Test if your email server configuration works